-Oranges to sweeten Dundee shopping experience10 May 2016
+Oranges to sweeten Dundee shopping experience

 As part of Ignite Dundee, the city’s month-long festival of creativity, visitors to the Wellgate will have their senses stimulated by the sweet scent of citrus if they step inside Unit V from Thursday (12 May).